ntd284/Vnstock-pipeline/README.md

 # Building a Comprehensive Data Pipeline for VN-Stock Market Analysis

 This project contains process for building a pipeline using `Apache Airflow`.
-The pipeline extracts data from `vnstock` (stock API of TCBS and SSI), transform it, and loads it into a `datawarehouse` and `datamart` for business analysis.
+The pipeline extracts data from `vnstock` (stock API of TCBS and SSI), transform it, and loads it into a `data warehouse` and `datamart` for business analysis.

 ![Alt text](image/DEC-final_project.drawio.png)